ignotaC/smallsoft/README.md

 A pack of my little unix programs.

+HOW TO COMPILE: go to end of this file

 1. coin - Program lets you find an answer to a 0/1 problem.